Little Stars Nursery

 Until your child feels comfortable with us, it is always more manageable for the child to stay in their new environment if it had previous experience separating from the parents ( for example, the child is cared for by grandparents or family friends).

-Is there a fixed staff assigned to the child in the beginning?
+Is there a fixed staff member assigned to the child in the beginning?

-Each child in our setting is assigned a designated Early Years Educator (EYE) who will be responsible for their care and development.
-The EYE will keep parents informed on a daily basis through our online system, Baby Days, which provides updates on the child's meals, sleep, nappies, and activities.
-In addition, the EYE will also prepare termly reports and observations and track the child's development.
+Each child in our setting is assigned an Early Years Educator (EYE) who is responsible for their care and development.
+The EYE will keep parents informed daily through our online system, Baby Days, which provides updates on the child's meals, sleep, nappies, and activities.
+In addition, the EYE will prepare term reports and observations and track the child's development.

 Accidents and medication forms are also filled out and sent to parents online.